4 Ingredient Traditional Irish Soda Bread with Gluten and Dairy Free Options

 So, what is Irish soda bread?

-I’m SO glad you asked!
+Inquiring minds want to know!
 This is where science becomes the cool kid in the classroom and we get to talk about chemical reactions.
 Since the leavening agent in this quick bread is not yeast, there is a whole other interesting explosion going on inside.

 Basically, Irish soda bread is a leavened bread using the chemical reaction of sodium bicarbonate (baking soda) and pairing it with another acid (buttermilk).
 The reaction that occurs when these two playmates get together produces gas (carbon dioxide).
 Carbon dioxide, when heated, causes an explosion of sorts and baked goods rise.
 Anyone having flashbacks of 5th-grade science volcanoes?
 Ya, me too.
 Totally makes sense why we use this lovely ingredient when baking.
 It makes things beautiful.
 What is even cooler than that?
-Baking soda, in itself, can be used as an acid OR a base.
+Baking soda, in itself, is used as an acid OR a base.
 That’s for another post but can we all agree that science is awesome?
 Yes!

 Okay, cool.
 So, did the Irish invent soda bread?